Aaronius/get-apex-domain/README.md

 ## Installation

-If you use npm for package management, you can install `get-etld` by running the following command from within your project's directory:
+If you use npm for package management, you can install `get-apex-domain` by running the following command from within your project's directory:

 ```
 npm install get-apex-domain